 At the Wimpole Clinic, we specialise in providing hair transplants to men and women who feel self-conscious about their thinning or balding hair.

-If you’re interested in what we do at the clinic, schedule a free, no-obligation call with one of our specialists.
+If you’re interested in learning more about the various types of hair restoration treatments we do at the clinic, schedule a free, no-obligation call with one of our specialists.
 They can talk you through the whole process.
 Book your free consultation today.

 Simply fill in your details in the form below and we'll get in touch with you shortly.